khulnasoft/StartGPT-Cookbook/examples/vector_databases/README.md

 # Vector Databases

-This section of the OpenAI Cookbook showcases many of the vector databases available to support your semantic search use cases.
+This section of the StartGpt Cookbook showcases many of the vector databases available to support your semantic search use cases.

 Vector databases can be a great accompaniment for knowledge retrieval applications, which reduce hallucinations by providing the LLM with the relevant context to answer questions.